Wrangel Island: Stefansson expeditions

 In 1924, the Soviet Union removed the American and 13 Inuit (one was born on the island) of this settlement aboard the Krasny Oktyabr (Red October).
-Wells subsequently died of pneumonia in Vladivostok during a diplomatic American-Soviet row about an American boundary marker on the Siberian coast, and so did an Inuk child.
+Wells subsequently died of pneumonia in Vladivostok during a diplomatic American-Soviet row about an American boundary marker on the Siberian coast, and an Inuk child died of tuberculosis.
 The others were deported from Vladivostok to the Chinese border post Suifenhe, but the Chinese government did not want to accept them as the American consul in Harbin told them the Inuit were not American citizens.
 Later, the American government came up with a statement that the Inuit were 'wards' of the United States, but that there were no funds for returning them.
+Another child died while they were detained in Manchuria.
 Eventually, the American Red Cross came up with $1,600 for their return.
-They subsequently moved through Dalian, Kobe and Seattle (where another Inuk child drowned during the wait for the return trip to Alaska) back to Nome.
+They left China from Harbin, retrieved by a Japanese ship, and sailed to Victoria and Seattle before returning to Nome.

 During the Soviet trip, the American reindeer owner Carl J. Lomen from Nome had taken over the possessions of Stefansson and had acquired explicit support ("go and hold it") from US Secretary of State Charles Evans Hughes to claim the island for the United States, a goal about which the Russian expedition got to hear during their trip.
 Lomen dispatched the MS Herman, commanded by captain Louis L. Lane.
 Due to unfavorable ice conditions, the Herman could not get any further than Herald Island, where the American flag was raised.

 In 1926, the government of the Soviet Union reaffirmed the Tsarist claim to sovereignty over Wrangel Island.